The glitz! The glamour! The snark!

 It’s that time of year again…

-On social media, in the office, in bars and cafes, people are weighing in with passionate opinions about this year’s Oscars.
+Across the globe, people are weighing in with passionate opinions about this year’s Oscars.

-For the rest of the week, people will still care deeply about who won, who didn’t, who wore what, and who gave unknowingly-on-camera side-eye to whom.
+For the next few days, gossip lovers and TwitTokFaceTubeGrammers will care deeply about who won, who didn’t, who wore what, and who gave unknowingly-caught-on-camera side-eye to whom.

 And next week?

 Same goes for the rest of the year.
-But then next February, we’ll get all worked up and do it again.
+But then one night next spring, we’ll get all worked up and do it again.

 New controversies, new opinions and new side-eye will be upon us…